-DWord Bit Description 0 31:29 Command Type = GFXPIPE = 3h 28:16 3D Command Opcode = 3DPRIMITIVE 3D[28:27 = 3h; 26:24 = 3h; 23:16 = 00h] 15 Vertex Access Type: This field specifies how data held in vertex buffers marked as VERTEXDATA is accessed by Vertex Fetch.
-Format = VertexAccessType = 0 = SEQUENTIAL VERTEXDATA buffers are accessed sequentially.
-1 = RANDOM VERTEXDATA buffers are accessed randomly via an index obtained from the Index Buffer.
+DWord Bit Description

+0 31:29 Command Type = GFXPIPE = 3h

+28:16 3D Command Opcode = 3DPRIMITIVE

+3D[28:27 = 3h; 26:24 = 3h; 23:16 = 00h]

+15 Vertex Access Type: This field specifies how data held in vertex buffers marked as VERTEXDATA is accessed by Vertex Fetch.

+Format = VertexAccessType =

+0 = SEQUENTIAL VERTEXDATA buffers are accessed sequentially.

+1 = RANDOM VERTEXDATA buffers are accessed randomly via an index obt the Index Buffer.

 14:10 Primitive Topology Type: This field specifies the topology type of 3D primitive generated by this command.
 Note that a single primitive topology (list/strip/fan/etc.) can contain a number of basic objects (lines, triangles, etc.).
-Format = 3D_PrimTopoType (see table below for encoding, see 3D Overview for diagrams and general comments) 9 Reserved: MBZ 8 Reserved: MBZ 7:0 DWord Length (excludes DWords $0, 1) = 4$ 1 31:0 Vertex Count: This field specifies how many vertices are to be generated for the primitive topology.
-Programming Notes: This value should specify a valid number of vertices for the primitive topology type.
+Format = 3D PrimTopoType (see table below for encoding, see 3D Overview for diagrams

+and general comments)

+9 Reserved Project: DevBW,DevCL Format: MBZ

+9 Indirect Vertex Project: DevCTG,DevEGL Format: U1 Count

+If set, the Vertex Count Per Instance field contains the graphics memory address of the DWord containing the vertex count.
+If clear, the Vertex Count Per Instance field contains the count as immediate data.

+8 Reserved: MBZ

+7:0 DWord Length (excludes DWords 0,1) = 4

+DWord Bit Description 1 31:0 Vertex Count Per Instance: This field specifies how many vertices are to be generated for each instance of the primitive topology.
+Programming Notes s: This per-instance value should specify a valid number of vertices for the primitive topology type.
+E.g., for 3DPRIM_TRILIST_ADJ, this field should specify a multiple of 6 vertices.
+However, in cases where too few or too many vertices are provided, the unused vertices will be silently discarded by the pipeline. • kes the command a 'no-operation'.
+If Internal Vertex Count is clear): Format = U32 coun Format = U32 count of vertices Range = [0, 2^32- 1] (upper limit proba ably constrained by VB size) 2 31:0 Vertex Count Per Instance Project: DevBW, DevCL Format: U32 Count of Vertices Range: [0, 2^32-1] upper limit probably constrained by VB size This field specifies how many vertices are to be generated for each instance of the primitive topology.
+Programming Notes This per-instance value should specify a valid number of vertices for the primitive topology type.
+E.g., for 3DPRIM_TRILIST_ADJ, this field should specify a multiple of 6 vertices.
 However, in cases where too few or too many vertices are provided, the unused vertices will be silently discarded by the pipeline.
-A 0 value is this field effectively makes the command a 'no-operation'.
-If Internal Vertex Count is clear): Format = U32 count of vertices Range = [0, 2^32-1] (upper limit probably constrained by VB size)
+A 0 value is the second contract of the nis field effectively m nakes the command a 'no-operation'.